Gradle Tool Window

 This area contains a list of project dependencies.

-Click this button to detach an external gradle project.
+Click this button to detach an external Gradle project.

 Use these buttons to expand or collapse all the nodes.

-Click this button to import a module or a data to your gradle project via Project Data to Import dialog.
+Click this button to import a module or a data to your Gradle project via Project Data to Import dialog.
 It might be useful for the multi-module projects.

 Select this option or use a shortcut to open build.gradle file.

-Select this option to refresh the project.
+Select this option to re-import the project.